 Account 5-Year Rule (Earnings)

-Your Roth IRA needs to be open for five years before earnings come out tax-free and penalty-free.
+Your Roth account needs to be open for five years before earnings come out tax-free and penalty-free.
 The clock starts January 1 of your first contribution year.
-For instance, my account opened in 2025 lets me pull tax-free earnings if I’m 59½ and the account has been open for five tax years.
+For instance, my own Roth account opened in 2025 lets me pull tax-free earnings if I’m 59½ and the account has been open for five tax years.

 Conversion 5-Year Rule (Principal)

 Every Roth IRA conversion has its own 5-year timer, starting January 1 of the conversion year.
-Pull out principal early, and you’re hit with a 10% penalty.
+Pull out principal early, and you’re hit with a 10% penalty unless an exception applies.
 Here’s a quick look:

 By converting a portion of your funds each year, you create a new step on your ladder, ensuring a steady stream of cash when you’re ready to use it.